BNamericas - How Guatemala's Cementos Progreso took advan...

 BNamericas: How did the reduction of Cemex's operations impact the cement market in the region?

-González: There has not been an impact per se on the construction industry, since it is driven by other dynamics: disposable income, investment in government infrastructure, and the ability of citizens to expand and remodel their houses.
-We, who are the suppliers of the materials, are looking at how we can motivate these initiatives to come true.
+González: There has not been an impact per se on the construction industry since it is driven by other dynamics: disposable income, investment in government infrastructure, and the ability of citizens to expand and remodel their houses.
+We, who are the suppliers of the materials, are looking at how we can spur these initiatives to become reality.
 So I think that for us it simply represented the opportunity to grow in these countries.
 I believe that there was a coincidence of changes in strategy that allowed us to take advantage of that opportunity and carry out the operation.

-BNamericas: How was the expansion to Costa Rica and El Salvador carried out?
+BNamericas: How was the expansion to Costa Rica and El Salvador implemented?

-González: We had been aspiring for a long time to be able to take the business vision of our founder Carlos Novela and make it grow in the Central American region, which is our market.
-We were lucky: the combination of being prepared and the opportunity arising.
-We were ready, it was a combination of strategy changes and we managed to complete the operation in December 2021.
-It took us a little more time to be able to comply with all the regulatory requirements so that in the last quarter of 2022 we took control of the operations in both countries.
+González: We had a long-held aspiration to take the business vision of our founder Carlos Novela and make it grow in the Central American region, which is our market.
+We were lucky: the combination of being prepared and the opportunity presenting itself.
+We were ready, it was a combination of strategy changes and we managed to seal the deal in December 2021.
+It took us a bit more time to comply with all the regulatory requirements, so in the last quarter of 2022 we took control of the operations in both countries.

-It was a dream come true, we are very proud of the team's performance to be able to make this a reality amid the effects of the pandemic, but above all happy to have incorporated more than 300 Salvadoran and Costa Rican brothers into the 'Progreso family'.
+It was a dream come true; we are very proud of the team's ability to make this a reality amid the effects of the pandemic.
+But above all being happy to have incorporated more than 300 Salvadoran and Costa Rican brothers into the 'Progreso family'.

 BNamericas: How did your company prepare?

-González: Having the necessary competence to be able to carry out transactions of this nature that are complex, to perform due diligence in two countries at the same time even in the midst of travel limitations and the health requirements of COVID-19, to have the capital available for the transaction to be financed in a prudent manner, without exposing us to a financial risk in the midst of an environment of uncertainty like the one the world is experiencing today.
-Having the executives prepared to carry out the integration processes, but above all having a business culture that allows for it to be embraced by the collaborators of the new company, and in this way guarantee not only sustainability in the short term but also in the long term.
-The strategy for playing may be drawn up, but things change on the pitch and fortunately we were able to overcome all the obstacles that emerged.
+González: By having the necessary competence to undertake complex transactions of this nature, to perform due diligence in two countries at the same time, even in the midst of travel restrictions and health requirements related to COVID-19; to have enough capital ready for the transaction to be financed in a prudent manner, without exposing us to a financial risk in the midst of an uncertain environment like the one the world is facing today.
+[Also] having executives who are capable of implementing the integration processes, but above all having a business culture that allows for it to be embraced by the staff of the new company, and in this way guarantee not only short-term sustainability but also for the long term.
+The strategy for the game may be ready but things change on the pitch, and fortunately we were able to overcome all the obstacles that emerged.

 BNamericas: In how many countries do you have operations?

-BNamericas: What kind of projects do you find attractive in the Costa Rican and El Salvadoran markets?
+BNamericas: What kind of projects do you find attractive in these markets?

 González: Both markets offer great opportunities.
-In the first place, we have as a strategic imperative to be a catalyst for the development of the construction industry throughout the region and we see Costa Rica and El Salvador with great potential to continue consolidating the urbanization processes.
-These are not mature in the region, and we believe that we can contribute a lot in terms of construction materials.
-We also look at the opportunities that exist in the change of housing, and we have programs specifically developed to be able to expand, improve and build houses.
+In the first place, our strategic imperative is to be a catalyst for the construction industry’s development throughout the region - and we see Costa Rica and El Salvador with vast potential to continue consolidating their urbanization processes.
+These are not mature in the region, and we believe we can contribute a lot in terms of construction materials.
+We also look at the opportunities that exist in the changes of housing, and we have special programs to expand, improve and build houses.
 Infrastructure also has a great opportunity to continue to develop.
-We believe there is no better investment with an immediate social return than improving the countries’ infrastructure, because this contributes enormously to reducing the transportation costs of our products and lowering the logistics costs for the merchants and farmers, which greatly helps them to obtain a stable income and better living conditions.
+We believe there is no better investment with an immediate social return than improving countries’ infrastructure, because this contributes enormously to reducing the transportation costs of our products and lowering the logistics costs for merchants and farmers, which greatly help them obtain a stable income and better living conditions.
 Urbanization, housing and infrastructure is where we believe there are opportunities to continue developing the core purpose of Progreso.

 BNamericas: What kind of infrastructure projects are you looking at?

-González: Mainly what we are looking at in Guatemala and Costa Rica is the development of highways.
-Whether it is building new roads or expanding existing ones, that is why I mentioned that there is a huge opportunity to improve in terms of cost of travel and travel times, and also the speed at which our freight vehicles travel.
+González: What we are mainly looking at in Guatemala and Costa Rica is the development of highways.
+Whether it is building new roads or expanding existing ones, which is why I point out that there is a huge opportunity to improve in terms of cost of travel and travel times, and also the speed at which our freight vehicles travel.

 BNamericas: What are the challenges in the region?

-González: The problem we have is that in Mexico or Brazil you can make investments of US$500mn because those are markets that can absorb an investment of that size.
-Those that come to this region are necessarily smaller because we do not have the capacity to absorb larger investments.
+González: The problem we have is, that in Mexico or Brazil you can make investments of US$500mn as they can absorb such investments, but those coming to this region are necessarily smaller because we lack the capacity to absorb larger ones.
 However, Cementos Progreso did make an investment of that magnitude in the San Gabriel plant, which is the last factory we built in Guatemala, in just three years.
 But naturally it was for a construction materials market that goes beyond our borders.

 BNamericas: Are you looking at any other markets?